|Updated December 2017.

 So no, there's no such thing as a perfectly secure and truly private smartphone, let's get that out of the way now.
 But in the information age, you practically need a smartphone just to get by in society, so the question then becomes: Which phone manages to be the lesser of all the evils?

-With critical vulnerabilities such as the Dirty COW exploit on Android and the Pegasus NSO hack on iOS, not to mention the FBI attempting to find a backdoor into practically every phone, that's a hard question to answer.
-So to find the most security-hardened devices, we tested the top smartphones on the market, looking for key factors like encryption strength, biometrics, VPN availability, and security patch time frames.
+With critical vulnerabilities such as the KRACK exploit and Blueborne, not to mention the FBI attempting to find a backdoor into practically every phone, that's a hard question to answer.
+So to find the most security-hardened devices, we tested the top smartphones on the market, looking for key factors like encryption strength, biometrics, hardware-assisted security, VPN availability, and security patch time frames.
 Our research narrowed the list down to four great phones, so let's discuss how well each of these devices protects your privacy.

 When it came to comparing our four finalist phones, these were the key differentiating factors for privacy and security:

 - Biometrics: There are two schools of thought involving fingerprint scanners and other biometric unlocking methods.
 First, there's the idea that if your biometric identifiers were ever stolen, you wouldn't be able to change them like a password, making them permanently compromised.
 The second line of thinking is that if a security method is easier for the user, they'll be more likely to actually use it, in which case biometrics are better for security in general.
 So in the end, it's your call as to whether a fingerprint sensor is a good or bad thing, but note that having such hardware enables other security-related features such as LastPass' fingerprint login.